FritzFlorian/bachelor-thesis-code/Readme.md

 This repository is a collection of the python code used during the bachelor thesis of florian fritz.

-Each subfolder can be seen as an individual module or experiment.

-The Readme documents in each subfolder are used as documentation for myself to be able to write/reason about what I did implement/test for the thesis.

-This Readme is a highlevel view on all experiments and tasks I did and it's main purpose is to make sure that I keep track of all tasks done in case I later intend to use findings from these tasks in my thesis.

-## Tasks/Experiments

-### 001_simple_12_by_12_experiment

-Goal was to train a model to predict stone counts after player one moved on a simple 12 by 12 standard reversi board.
-I was able to train a model that could predict possible moves very well.

-It showed that the size of the test set is very important to generalize.

-### Compile tensorflow for faster processing

-Compiled tensorflow from source because this is supposed to speed up some  operations.
-Improvement was only about 10%.
-It seems like the speed up is manly in special operations for image processing/detection problems.

-### Reversi - Game Core, Network Core, Tournament

-When working with the 001_simple_12_by_12_experiment it was very clear that I need an python implementation of reversi for both data gathering and the actual AI client later on.
-This is important as it it impractical to mix my legacy Java Client (from the ReversiXT course) with python code for the actual ML tasks.

-The reversi module contains all code needed to work with ReversiXT game states, interact with other clients/servers via the network protocol specific to the ReversiXT lecture, to generate training data and to evaluate training results in tournaments.

-This module will hopefully make future work on the project easier.

-### Expert Iteration/Pure Monte Carol Tree Search Reinforcement

-The simple_8_by_8 test should show how well the expert iteration presented in deepminds AlphaGoZero paper works on a simple 8 by 8 reversi board.

-The results where quite pleasing (see the final run stats.csv).
-The AI managed to learn to get about a 70 percent winrate against the trivial AI by pure selfplay.
-This was learning in about 6 hours of training on an laptop, so it was also fairly fast.

-The main point of this experiment was to get myself comfortable with the general algorithm and to make sure my implementation is bug free.

-### Speed up and restructure

-The simple 8 by 8 experiment showed that the slowest part is not the neural network training or execution, but the python code executing the moves.
-This is not very good, as under this circumstances adding a GPU would not significantly speed up the training progress, making it unfeasible slow for bigger test runs.

-This led to some research on how to speed up my python code.
-The first idea was to execute the non tensorflow code using pypy and pass neural network execution to an cpython process.
-This is necessary as tensorflow does not work with pypy.
-To make this separation quite some refactoring was required.
-Sadly pypy did not bring the desired speedup, as it is extremly slow when manually working with numpy arrays.

-Because of that Cython was tested as a further alternative to speed up the code.
-This was a success and gained about 50 percent in speed (after adding cython types to game core).

-The new code structure will be kept anyway, as it actually makes working with neural networks easier in the way I use them in this project.

-### Distributed 8 by 8

-The code was changed to allow one machine with a GPU to do the training and multiple other machines to do the selfplay games.
-This helps a lot, as with the current network size the selfplay is mainly the bottleneck, not the training (when a gpu is used).

-The change allowed to more then double the speed at which experiments can be run.
-The restructuring also helped a lot to make the code easier to maintain and therefore to more quickly test out new parameters/networks.

-After some tweaking and bug fixing the distributed 8 by 8 ran very smoothly on my laptop combined with my desktop pc.

-The results where also promising, showing a very strong play after about 15 hours of training.
-(see the final run for graphs/details)

 ## Installing/Running/Usage

 ### Installing